freeman-lab/extrude/README.md

 npm install extrude
 ```

-To see the demo, clone this repo, then call
+To see an example, clone this repo, then call

 ```javascript
 npm install